© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round barrows in Doles Hill Plantation is a scheduled monument protected by Historic England under reference 1002873.
 View the official record →

-Two round barrows in Doles Hill Plantation is an ancient monument consisting of two Bronze Age burial mounds located in Dorset.
+Two round barrows in Doles Hill Plantation is a Bronze Age funerary monument located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002873.

 Two round barrows in Doles Hill Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002873.